So, you want to learn Bookkeeping! – Part I

 Father Of Accounting – Luca Pacioli

-Ebook and Cd Versions Available
+Ebook Versions Available

 Consider supporting my site by purchasing an E-book or CD version of my tutorials.
 Your support makes it possible for me to continue to develop and add additional new tutorials to my Bean Counter Series.

-Purchase E-book or CD Versions
+Purchase E-book Versions

 Each of the lessons builds on and uses terms and concepts from the previous lesson(s).
 Also, some of the lessons will reintroduce and discuss some important topics discussed in other lessons.
 This repetition is by design.
 The more times that you are exposed improves your chance for learning what accounting and bookkeeping is all about.
 Videos are included to emphasize key concepts.
 Quizzes and tests are used to test your knowledge.
 Some tests are not graded; they, are for self evaluation.
 Any test at the end of a Lesson is graded if you are registered for the course.